elusivecodes/FyrePath/README.md

 **Is Absolute**

-Determine if a file path is absolute.
+Determine whether a file path is absolute.

 - `$path` is the file path.